JakeLardinois/DoorCountyAA/DoorCountyAA/wp-content/plugins/events-calendar-pro/readme.txt

 = Where to Begin =

-If this is your first time using The Events Calendar and Events Calendar PRO, you're in for a treat!
+If this is your first time using The Events Calendar and Events Calendar Pro, you're in for a treat!
 Here are some basics we've found helpful for users jumping into it for the first time:

 * Our <a href="https://evnt.is/3t">New User Primer</a> was designed for folks in your exact position.
 Featuring both step-by-step videos and written walkthroughs that feature accompanying screenshots, the primer aims to take you from zero to hero in no time.
 * <a href="https://evnt.is/3v">Installation/Setup FAQs</a> from our Support page can help give an overview of what the plugin can and cannot do.
 This section of the FAQs may be helpful as it aims to address any basic install questions not addressed by the new user primer.